patternfly/patternfly-elements/elements/pfe-navigation/documentation/implementation.md

 > `role=banner` should be added if the navigation is not inside of a `header` element or an element with `role=banner`.
 It indicates that the `pfe-navigation` tag is the site's header tag.

+### Logo variations

+If the logo appears too large it can be made a little smaller by adding the class `pfe-navigation__logo-image--small` to the `img` tag.

 ### Adding dropdowns to the menu
 To add a dropdown, add the following markup inside of an `<li class="pfe-navigation__menu-item">`, but after the `<a>`, like this: